 The College is missing out on significant revenue as a result of instructing graduate students from programs in other colleges given that graduate tuition is allocated 100% to the college of record under MIRA.

-The vertical axis is the College that did the graduate instruction and the horizontal axis is the College where the graduate student is earning their degree.
-School of Medicine & Health Sciences (SMHS) instructed 8 student credit hours for students earning an Arts & Sciences (A&S) graduate degree.
-In total, 40 student credit hours were instructed by A&S, BPA, and JDO for LAW students.
+The vertical axis is the College that did the graduate instruction and the horizontal axis is the College where the graduate students were earning the degrees.
+College of Education & Human Development (EHD) instructed 46 student credit hours for students earning graduate degrees in College of Business and Public Administration(BPA).
+In total, 109 student credit hours were instructed by A&S, EHD, and JDO for BPA students.

 The College is missing out on significant college of record and college of instruction student credit hours by using 4th week student data instead of end of term student data.